 Dalhousie is committed to fostering a campus culture that endorses healthy, responsible, and low-risk consumption practices among students.
-We are also realistic, knowing that some students will choose to use substances, and we recognize that a harm-reduction approach in residence makes us all safer.
+We are also realistic, knowing that some students will choose to use substances, and we recognize that a harm-reduction approach in residence makes us all

 Intoxication on its own is not a violation of the Residence Community Standards.
 Residence Life encourages students to take care of each other by seeking help if someone requires assistance for over-intoxication so an emergency medical response can be initiated if required.
-Students can seek support by contacting the Front Desk of their building or by contacting Dal Security (through DalSAFE app or by calling 902-494-6400).
+Students can seek support by contacting the RA of their building or a Residence Life Don by calling 902-956-0750 or by contacting Dal Security (through DalSAFE app or by calling 902-893-4190).